 A dividend is a portion of a mutual insurance company's surplus, paid to stockholders.

-Because Pinnacol doesn't have stockholders, we return a portion of our surplus to our policyholders that earn it through their commitment to workplace safety and effective claims management.
+Because we don't have stockholders, we return a portion of our surplus to our customers that earn it through their commitment to workplace safety and effective claims management.

 Why don't you lower your rates instead of paying a dividend?

-Rates and dividends are two very different calculations that occur under different circumstances.
+In 2018, we did both: lowered rates and paid a dividend.
+But rates and dividends are two very different calculations that occur under unique circumstances.

 Rates are based on future projections; dividends are based on past experience.
-Our ultimate goal is rate stability year after year, so we set prices based on our best information about the future.
+Our ultimate goal is rate stability year after year, so we set prices based on the best information about the future.
 But we wait to pay dividends until results from the previous period are available.
-The closer our rates reflect actual results, the smaller the dividends.

 Will you pay a dividend again next year?

-Dividends are never guaranteed, because they can be impacted by policyholder claims costs, catastrophic events, the performance of our investment portfolio and other factors.
-None of these can be predicted with absolute accuracy.
+We don't know for sure.
+Dividends can be impacted by policyholder claims costs, catastrophic events, the performance of our investment portfolio, even the economy.
+None of those factors can be predicted with perfect accuracy.

 What are the criteria for receiving the general dividend?